-Dis both a requirement and a service provided by the IB to IB World Schools usupports school efforts to continually improve the delivery of the programme(s) through an intentional process aimed at building school capacity for organizational learning.
+□ is both a requirement and a service provided by the IB to IB World Schools passesses whether a school continues to meet the requirements in the IB Programme standards and practices publication and will remain an authorized IB World School usupports school efforts to continually improve the delivery of the programme(s) through an intentional process aimed at building school capacity for organizational learning.

-Iis a reflective process that involves the entire school community programme requirements are in place

-Dassesses whether a school continues to meet the requirements in the IB Programme standards and practices publication and will remain an authorized IB World School analyses and reflects on the impact of its programme development efforts identifies factors that contribute to positive school outcomes, building on these to address challenges and to further develop the programme(s).
+Dis a reflective process that involves the entire school community programme requirements are in place passesses their implementation of the IB programme standards and practices identifies factors that contribute to positive school outcomes, building on these to address challenges and to further develop the programme(s).